 Cooperation with Orange

-H2 2016 was marked with further efforts to enhance selling competences of Orange stores’ employees.
+H2 2016 was marked with further efforts to improve selling competences of Orange stores’ employees.
 Tests of new selling scenarios and client communication methods were conducted and a series of training sessions was implemented to broaden the knowledge on Orange Finanse products.
-In order to optimise campaigns addressed to new and existing clients of Orange Finanse, a number of measures were taken in 2016, i.a. new educational campaigns on online banking and mobile application were implemented, a regular e-mail newsletter was launched and effectiveness of acquisition activities was increased.

 In September, Orange Finanse ranked second in the mobile banking category of the Newsweek’s Friendly Bank ranking (mBank ranked first).
 This means advantage over competition in terms of easy navigation in mobile application, effective channels of communication with the Bank and services and functionalities available in the application.